 Pests and diseases that attack trees have a serious impact on our forests, woodlands, and wildlife.
 Trees like the Ash and Oak in particular are declining rapidly.

 More than 1000 of our woodlands have been under threat from the development of land over the last decade.
-The laws protecting the woodlands are weak at best, and environmental organisations are struggling with a lack of funding to help them protect the areas.
-The Woodland Trust work to protect woods and actively create new wildlife habitats around them.
+The laws protecting the woodlands are weak at best.
+Environmental organisations are struggling with a lack of funding to help them protect forests.
+In addition, the Woodland Trust work to protect forests and actively create new wildlife habitats around them.

-Trees do a lot for us and in some ways, they’re essential to our survival, which means we need to get serious about looking after them.
-Here’s just some of the things they do:
+Trees do a lot for us and in some ways, they’re essential to our survival, which means we need to get serious about protecting forests.
+Here are just some of the things they do:

 - They produce oxygen which improves air quality.
 They also store carbon created by the burning of fossil fuels.